ugoertz/kombilo/doc/manual.rst

 Mouse bindings
 --------------

+* Use Left-click to put stones on the board.
+* With Right-click and drag, you select the search-relevant region.
+* Use Shift + Left-click you can put (change/remove) :ref:`wildcards` on the board.
+* With Shift + Right-clicking on a stone, you can go to the point in the SGF file, where this stone was played.
 * The mouse wheel lets you scroll the game list, or scroll through the current game, depending on where the mouse pointer is located.
 * The next button triggers a pattern search, the back button goes back to the